Skip to main content

 The platform periodically publishes materials at /news/articles.
 This is where you can find up-to-date information about models, changes, and approaches to working with AI tools.

-Practical Checklist for the First Day
+Practical Checklist for Your First Day

 3. If you need images, go to /images and make one test generation.